-Disconnect ailerons pushrods from the control stick and flaps pushrods (in the central tunnel) inside the cockpit.
+Disconnect ailerons pushrods (from the control stick) and flaps pushrods (in the central tunnel) inside the cockpit.

-Release and remove the locking nuts of the wing pins bolts.
+Release and remove the locking nuts of wing pins bolts.
 Screw the bolts out by approx. 2cm.

-Beat out the bottom pin by slight tapping on the head of the bolt by the hammer.
+Beat out the bottom pin by light tapping on the head of the bolt by the hammer.
 Unscrew the bolt and remove the bottom pin.

-If necessary, the assistant (holding the wing by the wing tip) can slightly lift the wing up to enable pins to be pulled-off more easily.
+The assistant (holding the wing by the wing tip) can slightly lift the wing if needed to enable pins to be pulled-off more easily.

-Beat out the upper pin by the hammer with a help of any metallic rod of Ø 18mm.
+Beat out the upper pin by the hammer with a help of any metal rod of Ø 18mm.

-After the pins are removed, the assistant holds the wing by the wingtip and you hold it by the root. (the third person can hold the wing by the flap).
+After pins removal, your assistant holds the wing by the wingtip and you hold it by the root.
+(The second assistant which can hold the wing by the flap would be helpful).

-Partially pull the wing out of the fuselage to reach the space between the wing and fuselage and so to reach enough access to disconnect the equipment.
-All persons keep holding and supporting the wing to avoid its fall.
+Partially pull the wing out of the fuselage, so that you reach the space between the wing and fuselage to have enough access to disconnect the equipment.
+All of you are still holding and supporting the wing to avoid its fall.

-You can support the wing by your knees at the area of wing root (or the third person can assist with) to disconnect the rest of the equipment:
+Then you support the wing by your knees (at the area of wing root) and disconnect (or you just hold the wing and another assistant can help you to disconnect):

-- static and dynamic pressure hoses of Pitot tube (just on the left wing)

-Note: Pay attention not to interchange the hoses of Pitot tube during their next re-assembly. - quick couplings of the fuel hoses - cable connector of the fuel gauge - cable connector of the strobes/position lights (if equipped with)
+- static and dynamic pressure hoses of Pitot tube (just on the left wing) Note: Pay attention not to interchange the hoses of Pitot tube during their next re-assembly. - quick couplings of fuel hoses - cable connector of the fuel gauge - cable connector of the strobes/position lights (if equipped with)

-Store the wings on any safe and dry place with stable temperature.
-Wings need to be properly secured and prevented from structural and surface damages.
+Store the wings on safe and dry place with stable temperature.
+Wings need to be properly secured and prevented from structural and surface damage.